-Maya Angelou was an American author, poet, dancer, actress, and singer.
-She published seven autobiographies, three books of essays, and several books of poetry, and was credited with a list of plays, movies, and television shows spanning over 50 years.
+Maya Angelou ( (listen); born Marguerite Annie Johnson; April 4, 1928 – May 28, 2014) was an American poet, singer, memoirist, and civil rights activist.
+She published seven autobiographies, three books of essays, several books of poetry, and is credited with a list of plays, movies, and television shows spanning over 50 years.
 She received dozens of awards and more than 50 honorary degrees.
 Angelou is best known for her series of seven autobiographies, which focus on her childhood and early adult experiences.
-The first, I Know Why the Caged Bird Sings, tells of her life up to the age of 17 and brought her international recognition and acclaim.
-She became a poet and writer after a series of occupations as a young adult, including fry cook, prostitute, nightclub ...more on Wikipedia
+The first, I Know Why the Caged Bird Sings (1969), tells of her life up to the age of 17 and brought her international recognition and acclaim.
+She became a poet and writer after a ...more on Wikipedia

 Age: Dec. at 86 (1928-2014)

 Birthplace: St. Louis, Missouri, United States of America

 Elizabeth Ann Warren (née Herring; born June 22, 1949) is an American politician and former academic serving as the senior United States Senator from Massachusetts since 2013.
 She was formerly a law school professor specializing in bankruptcy law.
 A member of the Democratic Party and a progressive, Warren has focused on consumer protection, economic opportunity, and the social safety net while in the Senate.
 Warren is a graduate of the University of Houston and Rutgers Law School and has taught law at several universities, including the University of Houston, the University of Texas at Austin, the University of Pennsylvania, and Harvard University.
 She was one of the most cited professors in ...more on Wikipedia